 - 10 Reasons Why I'm Selling All of My Apple Stock

 Dan Caplinger owns shares of Berkshire Hathaway (B shares).
-Leo Sun owns shares of JD.com and Tencent Holdings.
-Maxx Chatsko has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares), JD.com, Tencent Holdings, and Tesla.
+Jordan Wathen has no position in any of the stocks mentioned.
+Matthew Frankel, CFP owns shares of Berkshire Hathaway (B shares) and Realty Income.
+The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares).
+The Motley Fool recommends Compass Minerals.
 The Motley Fool has a disclosure policy.